-I was afraid I would lose momentum when I arrived to Montreal.
+I was afraid I would lose my level of creative output when I arrived to Montreal.

 These days, I feel anxious at anything that takes minutes away from sitting down with my sketchbook or my watercolours.